 So, the power that this backup system comes with, you will never get disappointed regarding its pumping ability.
 There is an energy-efficient PSC - Permanent Split Capacitor that works as the primary pump, which contributes to reducing your electricity bills.

-This excellent battery backup sump pump system features a unique monitoring alarm that sounds when the system undergoes pumping.
+This excellent sump pump battery back up sump system features a unique monitoring alarm that sounds when the system undergoes pumping.
 Also, it illuminates a warning light to notify you about its maintenance task.
 To determine the fluid level in the battery, it features a fluid sensor monitor for convenience.

 Both the primary and backup systems come with dual float switches that provide 4x protection during a power outage.
 You can expect this unit to provide you with days of intermittent pumping on a single charge.
 It’s compatible with wet cell and low maintenance AGM batteries, so get a suitable one according to your preference.

-- Powerful pumping capacity up to 3,600 gallons per hour
+- Powerful pump capacity up to 3,600 gallons per hour

 - Highly efficient backup pump